Stamp Duty Calculator – Rates from 1 April 2025

 First-time buyer relief only applies to your first property purchase.
 Second homes are taxed at higher rates.

-From 2025, first-time buyers will pay no tax on the first £300,000 of their property’s value and 5% on the portion between £300,001 and £500,000.
+First-time buyers pay no tax on the first £300,000 of their property’s value and 5% on the portion between £300,001 and £500,000.
+After that, they will need to pay standard residential property rates.

 Where can I check my stamp duty cost?